I'm sooo not good at torturing so i outsource it to stalin

 The old man looked momentarily chastised, as if he'd forgotten this minor logistical detail.
 He moved to the dinner table, pulled out a chair with unsettling calm, and began to write, utterly unfazed by the rifle trained on his back.

-"Dear Boris: I have reconsidered your offer from last month.
+"Dear Boris: I have reconsidered your offer since last month.
 I cannot part with my most precious child.
 This one, however, you professed to admire.
 Give the Japanese boy 1200 rubles, and we may renegotiate.
 V. V. Pavlichenko."

 I didn't care for the "Japanese boy" designation, but my objections were cut short as Mr. Pavlichenko produced a small envelope and began putting an address on it.

-"I'm spending the night here," I declared, gesturing at him with the rifle.
+"That could wait.
+I'm spending the night here," I declared, gesturing at him with the rifle.
 "Go cook me dinner."

 While he worked, I didn't relax.
 I listened for patrols, for any sound out of place.
-The old man himself was no longer a concern.
-I'd decided that.
+The old man himself was no longer a concern, I'd decided that.
 He methodically skinned a grouse, throwing it into a pot with potatoes and onions.

 The resulting stew was a bland, overcooked mush.
 Old Pavlichenko then proceeded to mash it further, mixing in sour cream until it reached a consistency he could scoop and maneuver into his ruined mouth.